 Welch College Adult Studies is designed for people like you—working adults who are ready for a new chapter.

 What makes the Welch College

 - A Distinctive, Deliberately Christian Worldview.
-We believe that every person’s story fits into the grand Story that God is writing.
+We believe every person’s story fits into the grand story God is writing.
 That belief shapes everything we do.

 - Excellent Professors.
 We don’t farm out teaching duties to third-party vendors or teaching assistants.
 We’re bringing our best professors to adult learners.

 - Smaller Class Size and a Genuine Sense of Community.
 On average, a class in Welch’s Adult Studies Program consists of 10 students.
 Our students get to know each other.

 - Competitive Price.
 At $368 per credit hour, the Enriched Adult Studies Program is one of the more affordable higher education options in Middle Tennessee.